Parkia speciosa: India

 In Manipur, it is called yongchak.
 It is grown mainly on all the hilly areas and some other parts of Manipur valley.
 Varieties found here are somewhat harder than the counterparts of Thailand or Malaysia.
 The wild variety from the hills is more commonly sold in market.
 Some species of Parkia are grown in small scale by farmers in northeast India.
 In mainland India, it is grown as an ornamental plant, shade tree and border tree.
 This bean has become an important ingredient in many food items in Tripura too.

 In Manipur, the seeds or the bean as a whole are eaten by preparing a local delicacy called Hmarcha dêng, Eromba (a traditional Manipuri chutney) or Yongchak singju (a traditional Manipuri salad).
 Eromba is a very common cuisine in Manipur made with boiled potato, fermented fish, chili and other vegetables, in this case, Parkia.
 Yongchak singju is another favourite side dish made with Parkia cut into small pieces and then mixed with red hot chili paste.
 Parkia is also used for making various other dishes with fish and vegetables.
 The Kuki Tribe in North-East India, call it "Jongha".
 Rongmei Tribe of Manipur, Nagaland and Assam call it Gachhua uri which is cooked with meat or prepared as salad, and sometimes seeds are eaten with Chattni made of dry fish or Gankhiang khui (local fermented dry seed).
 The Hmar tribe of Assam, Mizoram, Meghalaya, Manipur call it Zawngṭa (pronounced Zongtra) and mainly prepare it with chilli, Sodium Bi-carbonate, little amount of salt and a special fermented pork called "Saum"(sa means meat, um means fermented) and called it Zawngṭa-râwt.

 In Mizoram, the Mizo people are also very fond of it, and call it zawngṭah.
-They eat the whole bean by removing the outer layer of the skin and also eat the seeds.
+They eat the bean by removing the thin green outer layer of the skin and also eat the seeds.
 It is eaten raw as a side dish or used as a recipe for chutney.
 It is also served as a side dish, mixed with chili and fermented pork fat called saum which is the same as sathu of Manipur.
 It is a very common side dish among the peoples of naga, Mizo (Zohnahthlak) like Mizo in Mizoram, Hmâr, Kuki, Chin, Zomi etc. in neighbouring states and countries.
 In Manipur, Assam, Tripura, the (Tripura people call it Wakerec mosedang) and Bangladesh Manipuris call it yongchak or wakerec in the local Manipuri dialect and consume it as a salad mixed with fermented fish or, the boiled or roasted seeds either alone or in a mash of boiled vegetables laced with fermented fish.